never2average/fashion_intelligence_system/README.md

 [![Python](https://img.shields.io/badge/python-2.7%2C%203.5%2C%203.6--dev-blue.svg)]()

-The code for the back-end of the fashion intelligence system for Flipkart GRID Challenge
+This is the backend repository for the fashion intelligence system of flipkart grid challenge which was built using the flask backend framework for python and MongoDB document-based database.

 ## Getting started